 List of unique GPU device IDs available to use

-List of GPU device IDs, mapping each PP task on each node to a device
+List of GPU device IDs, mapping each task on a node to a device.
+Tasks include PP and PME (if present).

 Check for all bonded interactions with DD